saltukalakus/vc-demo/README.md

 	 ```

 2. Navigate to <http://localhost:8080>, authenticate with Auth0, then visit `/issue-vc` to receive a SpruceID-signed Verifiable Credential containing your ID token.
+3. To load a credential into a digital wallet, open `/issue-vc/qr`.
+The page renders a scannable QR code plus the raw payload so you can transfer the credential without downloading JSON manually.

 ### Issuance details